Daniel Chipman Linsley

-Daniel Chipman Linsley (commonly referred to as D. C. Linsley) (April 17, 1827 - October 7, 1889) was an engineer, businessman, author, and political figure from Vermont.
+Daniel Chipman Linsley (commonly referred to as D. C. Linsley) (April 17, 1827 – October 7, 1889) was an engineer, businessman, author, and political figure from Vermont.
 He was most notable for his railroad work which included serving as chief engineer of the Central Vermont Railway and assistant chief engineer of the Northern Pacific Railroad.
-Linsley was also active in politics and government in his hometown of Burlington, Vermont and briefly served as Burlington's mayor in 1870.
+Linsley was also active in politics and government in his hometown of Burlington, Vermont, and briefly served as Burlington's mayor in 1870.

 Life

 Early life

-Daniel C. Linsley was born in Middlebury, Vermont on April 17, 1827 to Charles Linsley and Sarah Chipman.
+Linsley was born in Middlebury, Vermont, on April 17, 1827, to Charles Linsley and Sarah Chipman.
 He was named after his mother's father, Daniel Chipman.
 Linsley was educated at Middlebury Academy and attended Middlebury College and Norwich University from 1844 to 1847.
 At the end of his college studies, Norwich awarded Linsley a certificate of proficiency in civil engineering.

 Linsley became active in politics as a Democrat.
 In 1846 he was a delegate to the party's state convention and was chosen to record the proceedings as one of the convention's two secretaries.